breandan/kotlingrad/README.md

 println(z) // Prints: 7
 ```

 Currently, it is only possible to represent functions where all inputs and outputs share a single type.
-In future iterations, it is possible to implement support for functions with multiple input types and enforce types on both input and an output, using [covariant and contravariant](https://kotlinlang.org/docs/reference/generics.html) type bounds.
+In future iterations, it is possible to extend support for building functions with multiple input/output types and enforce constraints on both input and an output, using [covariant and contravariant](https://kotlinlang.org/docs/reference/generics.html) type bounds.

 #### Coroutines

 [Coroutines](https://kotlinlang.org/docs/reference/coroutines/basics.html) are a generalization of subroutines for non-preemptive multitasking, typically implemented using [continuations](https://en.wikipedia.org/wiki/Continuation).
-One form of continuation, known as shift-reset or delimited continuations is sufficient for implementing reverse mode AD just with operator overloading (without any additional data structures) as described by [Wang et al.](https://arxiv.org/pdf/1803.10228.pdf).
-Implementing this extension is currently a work in progress.
+One form of continuation, known as shift-reset a.k.a. delimited continuations, are sufficient for implementing reverse mode AD with operator overloading alone (without any additional data structures) as described by [Wang et al.](https://arxiv.org/pdf/1803.10228.pdf).
+Coroutines are a first-class feature in the Kotlin language, and implementing this extension is currently a work in progress.

 #### Extension Functions